RELIABILITY CENTERED MAINTENANCE IMPLEMENTATION

 “RCM should produce the perfect maintenance program – the least possible plant equipment maintenance cost for ensuring low operational risk and high equipment reliability, all of it resulting in optimizing Plant Operation and Maintenance/Key Performance Indicators.”

 RCM FAILURE MANAGEMENT PROCESS

-Reliability Centered Maintenance (RCM) is a corporate-level maintenance strategy that is implemented to optimize the maintenance program of a company or facility.
-The result of an RCM program is the maintenance strategies that should be implemented on each of the assets of the facility.
+Reliability Centered Maintenance (RCM) is a corporate-level maintenance strategy implemented to optimize the maintenance program of a company or facility.
+The result of an RCM program is the maintenance strategies that should be implemented on each of the facility's assets.
 The maintenance strategies are optimized so that the functionality of the plant is maintained using cost-effective maintenance techniques.

 The RCM Primary Principles are

 The Cement Institute will provide expertise in the implementation of the Reliability Centered Maintenance implementation by:

 - Assisting in the preparation of the asset identification

 - Assisting in the preparation of the critical asset analysis

 - Definition of the strategies